WasperAI/Wasper/README.md

 **Local-first & Real-time collaborative**

 - We love the idea of local-first that you always own your data on your disk, in spite of the cloud.
-Furthermore, AFFiNE supports real-time sync and collaborations on web and cross-platform clients.
+Furthermore, Wasper supports real-time sync and collaborations on web and cross-platform clients.

 **Self-host & Shape your own Wasper**